bisq-network/bisq-website/_posts/2016-08-05-exploring-the-new-territory.md

 **The blockchain is not good at efficiency but it is very resilient.**
 From an efficiency point of view it is the worst, slowest and most expensive database.
 Only censorship resistance gives it value and significance.

-The fact that Bitcoin's efficiency outperforms the bank's efficiency and that they consider the "blockchain" revolutionary, is just because the banks are so _unbelievable inefficient_ and have slept the last 20 years (or longer).
+The fact that Bitcoin's efficiency outperforms the bank's efficiency and that they consider the "blockchain" revolutionary, is just because the banks are so _unbelievably inefficient_ and have slept the last 20 years (or longer).
 They get woken up now by FinTech companies who are now considered "revolutionary" simply by applying modern IT to the banking world.
 We are witnessing the cheapest revolution of the century.

 Bitcoin will remain alien to banks.
 Bitcoin is a complete contradiction to their concept and culture.